Rene Gilmartin

-Rene Patrick Gilmartin (born 31 May 1987) is an Irish professional football coach and former professional footballer who is currently the goalkeeping coach at Ipswich Town.
+Rene Patrick Gilmartin (born 31 May 1987) is an Irish professional football coach and former professional footballer who is the goalkeeping coach at Ipswich Town.

 He has previously appeared in the Football League for Walsall, Watford, Yeovil Town, Crawley Town, Plymouth Argyle and Colchester United, and has also played for League of Ireland side St Patrick's Athletic.
 Gilmartin has played international football for the Republic of Ireland at under-19 and under-21 levels.

 Career

-Having previous played for Malahide United F.C. and St. Kevin's Boys, Gilmartin joined English League One side Walsall in the summer of 2005.
+Having previously played for St. Kevin's Boys F.C., Gilmartin joined English League One side Walsall in the summer of 2005.
 He made his Walsall debut on 17 September 2005 in a 3–2 home defeat to Chesterfield, and played two further first-team matches that season.
 He also made his international debut for Republic of Ireland under-19s in February 2006.
 At the end of the 2005–06 season, Gilmartin's contract was extended, with Walsall taking up one-year option.
 After signing, Gilmartin said he expected to fight for the first choice goalkeeper ahead of a new season.

 Gilmartin did not feature for Walsall over the next two seasons, but played for Republic of Ireland under-21s in 2007, and completed his UEFA B coaching licence in April 2008.
 During 2007, he joined Worcester City and Hednesford Town, in order to gain first team experience.
 In May 2008 Gilmartin signed another new 12-month contract.
 During the 2008–09 season, in which he made 12 appearances, Gilmartin said he would consider leaving the club if first choice goalkeeper Clayton Ince stayed on.
 Ultimately, he signed another new 12-month contract at the end of the season.

 In the 2009–10 season, Gilmartin replaced Ince as a first choice goalkeeper.
 He credited the club's goalkeeping coach, Mick Kearns, for helping him improve as a player.
 In October 2009, he suffered a hamstring injury that would keep him out for three to four weeks.
 Despite the injury, Gilmartin played 24 times in 2009–10 season.

 Gilmartin was offered a new contract by Walsall on 10 May 2010, but joined Championship side Watford on 1 July 2010.
 He made his debut in a League Cup first round tie away to Aldershot Town, keeping a clean sheet in a 3–0 Watford win.
 Gilmartin struggled to displace Scott Loach as Watford's goalkeeper during the 2010–11 season, but did play in all four of the club's cup games.
 He also won the club's community ambassador prize at the end of season awards.